 For more information about what to do about cyberbullying, we have a page about it here.

 - Talk to someone you trust who can help break the cycle

 - If you’re getting threatening messages and feel in danger, call 000 and tell the police

 - Tell someone you know and trust that you are being bullied or cyberbullied to get some support and do something about it

 - If you don’t feel like you can talk to a teacher or parent, come talk to one of the counsellors at Valley Youth.
-You can ask for support on our Counselling and Case Management page.
+You can ask for support on our Counselling and Youth Support page.